 6. Long Periods of Consolidation on Daily Chart

 Stocks get their power from consolidations and bases.
 Daily chart breakouts are best when the stock is consolidating for a period of weeks, months, or years below or above a certain level.
 Here is an example of a great daily chart breakout:

-You could see that INTC had previously held up when it gapped up, so when you see something like this gap up on the circled candle, you know there is a high probabilty of it trending up all day, especially after breaking out of that 3 month long base.
+You could see that INTC had previously held up when it gapped up, so when you see something like this gap up on the circled candle, you know there is a high probability of it trending up all day, especially after breaking out of that 3-month long base.